Marslanali/cpp-opencv/README.md

 # CPP Template Matching

 This repository is C++ implementation of Template Matching with OpenCV.
-A working demo video can be seen <a href="https://www.youtube.com/watch?v=z4NieT0z1oo&t=67s">here</a>
+A working demo video can be seen <a href="https://www.youtube.com/watch?v=z4NieT0z1oo&t=67s">here</a>.

 ## Files

 ```
 .
 ├── src
-├── include
-├── test
 ├── img
 ├── CMakeList.txt
 ├── .clang-format